 A physical exam can help determine the size of the liver and any associated tenderness.
 A blood test can assess how well the liver is functioning.
 In some cases, your doctor may recommend a liver biopsy to directly assess liver tissue.

 There is no medication to treat most types of toxic hepatitis.
 If a person is diagnosed with this condition, the chemical or drug should be discontinued immediately and avoided in the future.
-If symptoms are severe, the patient should rest.
+If symptoms are severe, rest is indicated.
 IV fluid is recommended for people who experience extreme nausea and vomiting.

 Symptoms usually go away within a few days or weeks.
 However, in severe cases, or if the condition was left untreated, toxic hepatitis can lead to irreversible liver failure, which is fatal in the absence of a liver transplant.